 MetroPCS had been the front-runner to buy assets from AT&T and T-Mobile when the two companies sought to complete their deal, people familiar with the matter said last year.

-The current negotiations with Deutsche Telekom had been complicated by a 24 percent decline (PCS) by MetroPCS shares this year before yesterday, and the talks still might fail, the person said.
+The current negotiations with Deutsche Telekom had been complicated by a 24 percent decline (PCS:US) by MetroPCS shares this year before yesterday, and the talks still might fail, the person said.
 The stock drop, partly wiped out by yesterday’s gain, may require the companies to adjust the ratio between their respective contributions.

 MetroPCS is also in discussions with other potential partners, the people said.